-- Use the battery until the charge is depleted. - Recharge the battery completely before using it.
-You can see whether the battery is fully charged from the battery-status icon in the Windows notification area. - Always use power management features such as power-saving modes.
+- Lower the brightness of the computer display. - Turn off the wireless features when not used. - Use the battery until the charge is depleted. - Recharge the battery completely before using it.
+You can see whether the battery is fully charged from the battery-status icon in the Windows notification area. - Always use power management features.